osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 between the pool's current accumulator value and the old value of `tickInfo.SpreadRewardGrowthOppositeDirectionOfLastTraversal`.

-Tracking how many spread factors are collected below, in the case of a lower tick, and above, in the case of an upper tick, allows us to calculate the amount of spread factors inside a position (spread reward growth inside between two ticks) on demand.
+Tracking how many spread rewards are collected below, in the case of a lower tick, and above, in the case of an upper tick, allows us to calculate the amount of spread rewards inside a position (spread reward growth inside between two ticks) on demand.
-This is done by updating the activated tick with the amount of spread factors collected for every tick lower than the tick that is being crossed.
+This is done by updating the activated tick with the amount of spread rewards collected for every tick lower than the tick that is being crossed.

 This has two benefits: